What Is the Health Insurance Marketplace?

 Premium Tax Credits

 These credits lower your monthly premium.
 They're available if your household income is between 100% and 400% of the Federal Poverty Level (FPL).
-For 2026, that's roughly:
+For current FPL guidelines, see the official HHS Poverty Guidelines.

 Cost-Sharing Reductions (CSR)